informalsystems/vdd/lightclient/failuredetector.md

 #### **[LCD-IP-RespBad]**

-Otherwise, that is, if *h'* returned by *s* is different from *h*, we analyze the situation.
+Otherwise, that is, if *h'* returned by *s* is different from *h*, the failure detector has to analyze the situation.
 If the failure detector can prove a fork on the main chain by performing the bisection protocol with *s*, it stops the light client and submits evidence.